 - Final Thoughts on Easy Christian Worship Songs to Play on Guitar

-Starting big with one of the most popular worship songs around, featured as part of his 2004 album ‘Arriving’ which smashed its way straight to the number 1 spot on the Billboard Hot Christian Songs chart.
+Let’s kick things off with one of the most popular worship songs around, featured as part of Chris Tomlin’s 2004 album Arriving, which smashed its way straight to the number 1 spot on the Billboard Hot Christian Songs chart.
 According to the CCLI’s top worship songs chart, it’s the fifth most popular worship song.
-So if you’re unsure of where to start, this song should be your first port of call.
+So if you’re unsure of where to start, this should be your first port of call.

 Build My Life by Housefires

 Click Here for tab for Build My Life by Housefires